 This study has provided several implications for knowledge based on the research findings.
 First, through this study, tourist satisfaction and motivation to revisit literature is extended within the foreign and local homestay visitors' context in a non- western country.
 Although there are numerous studies concerning the determinants of homestay attributes is existing in the tourist satisfaction and motivation to revisit literature, it does not presume that the results or outcomes derived using the western or in the developed countries data could be generalized to another part of the Eastern and developing countries such as Malaysia.
 This research tested the concept of tourist satisfaction in terms of homestay attributes, tourist satisfaction, and motivation to revisit the homestays in Sarawak.
 Instead of examining the direct relationship, this research revealed that the indirect relationship could also possibly occur through tourist satisfaction.
-The significant mediated relationships suggested that tourist attraction, and food and meal.
+The significant mediated relationships suggested that tourist satisfaction could facilitate the tourist motivation to revisit the homestay through the improvement of tourist attraction, and food and meal.
 The tourist dissatisfaction might have resulted in the tourist to demotivate to revisit the homestay.